 Computers are now part of everyday life.
 For most of us at Warren Park, technology is essential to our lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this digital world.

-The National Curriculum for Computing has been developed to equip young people in England with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
-Through the new programme of study for computing, children will learn how computers and computer systems work, they will design and build programs, develop their ideas using technology and create a range of content.
+At Warren Park, our Computing curriculum has been developed to equip our children with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
+Through their Computing journey, children will learn how computers and computer systems work, they will design and build programs, develop their ideas using technology and create a range of content.

-As part of your child’s curriculum and the development of Computing skills, Warren Park Primary provide supervised access to the Internet.
+As part the development of Computing skills, Warren Park Primary provide supervised access to the Internet.
 We believe that the use of the web and email are worthwhile and essential tools for children as they grow up in the modern world.
-Please be reassured that the school undertakes positive steps to deal with any possible undesirable sites, by providing a filtering system that restricts access to inappropriate material.
+We undertake positive steps to deal with any possible undesirable sites, by providing a filtering system that restricts access to inappropriate material.

 - understand and apply the fundamental principles and concepts of computer science, including abstraction, logic and algorithms and data representation

 - analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology